 How to Apply for Financial Aid at Gonzaga

-Your Admission Application will be reviewed by the Office of Admission to determine your eligibility for a merit-based scholarship ranging from $9,000 to $22,000 per year for the 2019-2020 school year.
+Your Admission Application will be reviewed by the Office of Admission to determine your eligibility for a merit-based scholarship ranging from $12,000 to $25,000 per year.
 For more information about the admission process or to apply online, please visit the Office of Admission.

 It is to your advantage to file the FAFSA to see what other institutional, state, and federal funding you might qualify for.
-Submit your FAFSA online at www.fafsa.ed.gov.
+Submit your 2023-2024 FAFSA online at the webpage here.
 Gonzaga's Federal School Code is 003778.
+Please be advised that the Department of Education has NOT announced when the 2024-2025 FAFSA Application will be available for completion.
+Please check back in for notifications on the announcement.

 NOTE: All correspondence from the financial aid office is sent to your ZagMail account.
 It is important for you to check your ZagMail often regarding the status of your financial aid.